rajakolluru/cheniledocs.github.io/pages/developer/034-chenile-security-auth-framework.md

 For high-risk services, check both `mfa=true` and `amr` contents instead of trusting only that a token exists.

+Do not package environment-specific `application.yml` or `application.yaml` files inside framework or application jars.
+Framework modules should provide code, contracts, auto-configuration, and defaults inside typed configuration classes only.
+Applications should provide runtime values through environment variables, mounted config files, ConfigMaps, Secrets, or another deployment-time configuration source.

+Recommended production configuration pattern:

+- Put non-secret runtime config in deployment-managed files, for example gateway routes, issuer URLs, JWK URLs, service ports, and audience maps.
+- Put secrets in a secret manager or Kubernetes Secret, for example datasource passwords, OAuth client secrets, signing keys, and third-party MFA credentials.
+- Load mounted config with `SPRING_CONFIG_ADDITIONAL_LOCATION`.
+- Keep tests deterministic with `@SpringBootTest(properties = ...)`, `@DynamicPropertySource`, or `src/test/resources/application.yaml`; test resources are not production runtime defaults.

+This keeps the framework reusable and prevents one sample application's local defaults from becoming hidden behavior for every adopter.

 ## Testing Strategy

 Framework tests should cover the contract behavior without tying to one database schema: